unkind58/Project_Boardgames_Data_Validation/README.md

 # Project_Boardgames_Data_Validation
-This is BGG dataset enhanced with randomly generated data for data validation purposes
+This is BGG dataset, shortened to TOP-4999 games, enhanced with randomly generated data for data validation purposes

 ## Overview
 This repository contains a dataset derived from BoardGameGeek (BGG) that has been enhanced with randomly generated data and Data Quality Framework (DQF) used to test this dataset.